-2. Find Phosphoenolpyruvate (PEP) and visit its record page.
+2. Find the compound record page for phosphoenolpyruvate (PEP).

-- Compound records are accessed by running a compound search available under the "Identify Other Data Types" heading on the home page.
+Compound records are accessed by running a compound search available under the "Identify Other Data Types" heading on the home page.
 For example, compounds may be retrieved by ID, text, metabolic pathway, molecular formula, molecular weight and metabolite levels.
 Compound records can also be accessed from the metabolic pathway legend after clicking on a compound (blue circle) in the map.

-- Choose one of these searches and retrieve the PEP record page.

-Alternatively, you can reach the PEP record page via a metabolic pathway where it is present as a substrate or a product of an enzymatic reaction (ie. glycolysis).
-Click on the blue circle representing

-- Examine the PEP record page.

-- What data sections do you see?

-- Under which conditions is PEP present at highest concentrations?
-(Open the Mass Profiles for Compounds data section
+- Choose one of these searches and retrieve the PEP record page. - Alternatively, you can reach the PEP record page via a metabolic pathway where it is present as a substrate or a product of an enzymatic reaction (ie. glycolysis).
+Click on the blue circle representing - Examine the PEP record page. - What data sections do you see? - Under which conditions is PEP present at highest concentrations?
+(Hint: open the "Mass Profiles for Compounds" data section)